owendenied/Treasure-Rush/README.md

 ## 🛠️ How to Run the Game

-1. Open `src/main/Main.java` then run the program.
+1. Download the Treasure Rush v1.0 in Release.
 2. Enjoy playing!

 ## 🗂️ Project Structure